samurai-x/samurai-x/ooxcb/docs/source/oo.rst

 X id if they are not identical, regardless if they have the same 'type', it is possible to use an X id -> Python object dictionary as a cache.

-The cache is explicit.
 In the samurai-x2 ctypes pyxcb binding, we had an implicit cache:

 ::